phsantos/nano-id-generator/README.md

 Go to `Settings` and typing `Nano ID`

-1. `Alphabet` you can define a range of the random
+1. `Alphabet` you can define a range of random the characters
-1. `Size` you can define the length of the caracteres of the radom
+1. `Size` you can define the length of the characters of the random

 ![image](https://user-images.githubusercontent.com/5139981/143875793-deeae152-1e09-403d-a136-122ad2aabe88.png)